linkedin Heading link

-“Hello Abigail, I see that you attended the College of Business at UIC.
+“Hello [NAME], I see that you attended UIC as well.
 What did you like best about UIC?
-I would like to connect and learn more about your role at Barilla America.
+I would like to connect and learn more about your role at [COMPANY].
 I look forward to connecting.
-Thank you”
+Thank you.”

 Reaching out to a former co-worker for a referral:

-“Hello John, how are you?
-I can’t believe it’s already been a year since we interned at GM.
-I see that you’re connected to a Mr. Darren Jones.
-Would you be willing to introduce me to him?
-I would like to learn more about his role at BMW.
+“Hello [NAME], how are you?
+I can’t believe it’s already been a year since we interned at [COMPANY].
+I see that you’re connected to a [NAME].
+Would you be willing to introduce me to them?
+I would like to learn more about their role at [COMPANY].
 Thank you.”

 - Salary insights on jobs come from employers and private submissions from members.

 - The How You Match feature analyzes your education, skills, years of experience, and current job title to see if you’re a fit with desired job titles.

 - The “Find Nearby” feature scans nearby devices during events, meetings and conferences.
 Try starting a conversation digitally and then introduce yourself.
 Use your phone and click on “My Network” and then “Find Nearby.”